sallycole/gorillatasks/README.md

 1. Create an account
 2. Create any number of private curriculums
 3. Browse public curriculums
-2. Enroll in any number of private or public curriculums
+4. Enroll in any number of private or public curriculums
-3. Set study goals and target completion dates
+5. Set study goals and target completion dates
-4. Visit the study dashboard, which shows the next 10 tasks to complete for each and every enrolled curriculum as well as the daily task completion goal per curriculum and the weekly task completion goal per curriculum
+6. Visit the study dashboard, which shows the next 10 tasks to complete for each and every enrolled curriculum as well as the daily task and weekly tasks to complete for each curriculum
+7. Press start when a task is started and finish when a task is finished.
+If a task has an associated URL, it will automatically launch when the user clicks the start button.

 ### For Superusers
 1. Set superuser status in the database for the most trusted users